 Abstract: The aim of the paper is to point out to a new educational program, which is subjected to a research within the implemented project TAČR (Technological Agency of the Czech Republic) for the support of applied social and humanitarian research, experimental development and innovation of ETA at CTU MIAS, Masaryk Institute of Advanced Studies, Czech Technical University in Prague.
 The methodology of the paper is based on an analysis of the current situation in the teaching of vocational subjects at Czech secondary schools and research in this field.
 More specifically, the paper deals with the application of digital technologies to the educational process, digital competences of teachers, work with didactic technique and new technologies.
-The new educational program is aimed for developing the digital competences of general education teachers in secondary vocational schools.
-The program is also intended to show that digital technologies can be used not only for entertainment, relaxation, and communication, but represent also a significant tool in education, demonstrating the possibilities and limits of digital technologies in today's school, and highlighting their importance as support and supplement to modern interactive teaching.
+The new educational program is also intended to show that digital technologies can be used not only for entertainment, relaxation, and communication, but represent also a significant tool in education, demonstrating the possibilities and limits of digital technologies in today's school, and highlighting their importance as support and supplement to modern interactive teaching.